 - Start job searching now, even if things are slow.

 - Set up job alerts that will notify you whenever a new job in your desired field or targeted keyword(s) is posted.

 - Start applying for those new jobs, even if you are anticipating being rehired.

 - Apply for remote jobs or online jobs.

 - Upgrade your skills.
 Learn a new skill.
 Take some retraining.

 - Take up a new hobby.

-- Monetize a hobby or skill you have to make extra money.
+- Monetize a hobby or skill you have.

 - Reconnect with friends and family.

 - Start that project you’ve been putting off.